apify/crawlee/README.md

 it's very easy to write a code in Node.js for extracting data from the web.
 But eventually things will get complicated when you try to:

-* Perform a deep crawl of an entire website, for which you need a persistent queue of URLs.
+* Perform a deep crawl of an entire website using a persistent queue of URLs.
 * Run your scraping code on a list of 100k URLs in a CSV file, without loosing any data when your code crashes.
 * Rotate proxies to hide your browser origin.